 If the VM is turned off, you'll need to press 'Start' and click on the '>' button.

 If the VM is already running, you can connect to it by selecting 'Connect' from the drop-down list and click on the '>' button.
 This will download the VM as a '.rdp' (Remote Desktop Protocol) file.

 When you run the file, it'll ask you for login details.
-You'll need to enter the details that was given to you having pressed the asterisk.
+You'll need to enter the details that were given to you after you pressed the asterisk.

 Once logged in, you'll be taken to the VM which will look something like the desktop below.

 If you get the below error message or 'error 404', while trying to connect to a VM this is because the VM is displaying as running in error.

 ''Error returned from method: No valid IP address found''

 To solve this issue, you should navigate back to the list of VMs and click on 'filter', this will refresh the page, this should be repeated until the VM is displaying 'start' rather than 'connect'.
 At this point you will have to go through the normal stages to start the VM as demonstrated in the ‘how to’ section of the VM help guide.